adacav4/Docker-Application-Launcher/README.md

 #### IBM SAS ####

-IBM works in the same way as RStudio, however instead of running a container, we were allowed to use a link to redirect the user to upon clicking the button.
+IBM SAS works in the same way as RStudio, however instead of running a container, we were allowed to use a link to redirect the user to upon clicking the button.
 The link is: https://welcome.oda.sas.com/login.
 You would need to have an existing log-in to use the service.

 #### Git ####

-Git opens on an xterm window. we first build the docker image from it's dockerfile in `src/git/Dockerfile` upon start-up of the Java GUI container.
+Git opens on an xterm window. we first build the docker image from its dockerfile in `src/git/Dockerfile` upon start-up of the Java GUI container.
 Then, once the "Git" button is clicked, we run the docker container on an xterm session and we are able to use that xterm session like one would in Git Bash.

 #### Jupyter Notebook ####